-Life Works employs doctors, nurses, counsellors and a number of other medical staff to ensure our clients recieve the best care possible.
+Life Works employs doctors, nurses, counsellors and a number of other medical staff to ensure our clients receieve the best care possible.
 Our healthcare staff are on hand 24 hours a day to make sure clients are safe and healthy.
 Our staff are able to provide needed medications and support to help you detox and allow you to start your recovery.
 Our staff are always happy to help and they take great pride in supporting clients in any way they can.

 Life Works takes our clients nutrition very seriously.
-Our in house chef can cater to individuals diatary requirments and provides all the meals and snacks for our clients.
+Our in house chef can cater to individuals dietary requirements and provides all the meals and snacks for our clients.
 Anyone starting detox is allowed to eat their meals in their room and when they are able, they can begin eating with the rest of the community in our dining room.
 Meal times are about more than just nutrition.
 Once a client starts eating with the rest of the group, they are able to make friends and start building a support network.

-At Life Works, our clients have access to a number of different therapy's.
+At Life Works, our clients have access to a number of different treatment therapies.
 Some of these start during detox while others only begin after alcohol detox is complete.
 For most clients the first treatment they will receive is is a visit from our psychiatrist.
 Once someone admits to Life Works, they will be introduced to our consultant psychiatrist will preform a comprehensive psychiatric assessment.

 Once the psychiatric assessment is finished, clients will meet their primary counsellor.
 This will be the person who works with clients after detox and provides them with a number of treatments.
 The most important of these is group therapy.